pkgxdev/libpkgx/README.md

 > The run function’s options also takes `env` if you need to supplement or
 > replace the inherited environment (which is passed by default).

-Need a specific version of something? [tea][tea/cli] can install any version of any package:
+Need a specific version of something? [pkgx] can install any version of any package:

 ```ts